THE CHALLENGE – DISTINCTIVE CANOPIES DELIVERED IN A SHORT TIMEFRAME

 The architect for the project recognized that a dramatic tensile membrane canopy would turn the Challenge stations into local landmarks.
 Structurflex was appointed to design, fabricate and install the canopies.

 THE SOLUTION – SLEEK TENSILE MEMBRANE STRUCTURES THAT PAY HOMAGE TO ARABIAN DESIGN

-The largest structure at every Challenge service station is a white PVC canopy over the pump islands.
+The largest structure at every Challenge service station is a white coated PES canopy over the pump islands.
 Each canopy forms four peaks over a lightweight tubular steel frame.
 The fabric allows transmission of natural light to eliminate the need for artificial lighting during the day.
 At night, concealed lights project upwards to reflect off the fabric, enhancing the conical shapes and creating a striking and distinctive glow-in-the-dark structure that can be easily seen from a distance.

 Structurflex installed each structure in just three days, easily meeting the deadline.
 The aesthetic roof structure has become a powerful marketing tool for the Challenge brand, turning the company’s service stations into highly recognizable landmarks.

 Type 1b - PES Waterproof Membrane